- Title

 - Curatorial Notes

-Embroidered for the church, vestments were among the most resplendent art forms of eighteenth-century Mexico.
-Meant to imbue Christ’s vicars with special meaning, these garments were created as sets in guild workshops led by master craftsmen, as well as by nuns in conventual settings.
+Embroidered for Catholic priests, vestments were among the most resplendent art forms of eighteenth-century Mexico.
+These garments were created as sets in guild workshops led by master craftsmen, as well as by nuns in convents.
 The quality of the embroidery, alongside the abundant use of silk and gold, reveals the enormous resources invested in their production.
-Constructed with an aesthetic and design program that came from Europe, and employing silk and gold and silver threads imported from China and Spain, these elaborate religious vestments embody the intersection of cultures made possible by global trade networks.
+Based on designs from Europe and constructed using silk and metallic threads imported from China and Spain, these elaborate vestments embody the intersection of cultures made possible by global trade networks.
+LACMA’s fine grouping—which includes this lectern hanging, plus a chasuable (M.85.96.1), two stoles (M.85.96.3.4), two collars (M.85.96.5, M.85.96.3.6), a cope (M.85.96.3.7), and two dalmatics (M.85.96.3.8, M.85.96.3.9)—bears a striking resemblance to a set preserved in the Puebla Cathedral by the Spanish master embroiderer Manuel José de Mena Cárdenas, which, according to extant documentation, was completed by one Ana Bárbara Quijano (probably of Indigenous or mestizo background) upon his death.

 - Provenance